A catalogue of Galactic GEMS: Globular cluster Extra-tidal Mock Stars: Simulating extra-tidal stars with Corespray

 Third, to allow for different configurations of three-body encounters, we sample a variety of separation radii between the single star and binary during each interaction.
 Specifically, we randomly sample separation radii between the semi-major axis of the binary and twice the mean separation of stars in the GC's core.
 Since only encounters that lead to escaped stars are modelled, setting such a large upper bound on the separation radius ensures we cover the entire range of possible interactions albeit with increased computational expense.

 Finally, initializing three-body encounters requires assigning masses to each component of the system.
 While sampling from a IMF allows us to probe a variety of mass configurations, defining an IMF to model mass distributions in GC cores is challenging.
 This is because (i) the high stellar core number density makes it difficult to observe individual stars and (ii) many clusters contain dark compact objects (i.e. neutron stars and black holes), which despite significantly contributing to the mass distribution, would remain observationally unresolved.
 Furthermore, mass segregation and tidal stripping over billions of years would remove many low mass cluster stars, shifting the core mass distribution to an overall higher average stellar mass.
 To mitigate some of these challenges, we sample masses from a \cite{2001MNRAS.322..231K} IMF containing $N=10^{6}$ stars.
-This IMF is then evolved for 12 Gyr with \texttt{McLuster} \citep{Kupper2011} to incorporate some of the aforementioned effects and ultimately obtain a realistic estimate for GC stellar mass distributions at the present day.
+This IMF is then evolved for 12 Gyr with \texttt{McLuster} \citep{Kupper2011} to incorporate some of the aforementioned effects and ultimately obtain a realistic estimate for GC stellar mass distributions at the present-day.
+It is important to note that the components of the binaries will also evolve towards a top-heavy IMF over time, which is not accounted for in this set-up.
+While this is a caveat of the initialized three-body encounters, the GEMS catalogue could be sampled to focus on stars over a given mass range, allowing for an examination into the results of interactions featuring heavier binary mass configurations.